ultraq/redhorizon/README.md

 An ongoing project of mine with the goal of recreating the original 2D Command & Conquer (C&C) games.
-The focus is on backwards-compatibility with the original games, then to create an extensive tool suite aimed at modding the game.
+The focus is on backwards-compatibility with the original games, then to create a mission-editing tool suite aimed at modifying the game.

 This project has no _finish_ date, has already been going for 6-7 years, and is really just a way for me to keep my programming skills sharp and to maintain my